Please, visit our multiples birth planning page as well

 - Placenta(s) released and removed.

 - *Babies swaddled, both, or your live baby, may be given to dad.
 Dad: hold one or both babies close to mom’s face so she can see them, and ask the nurse to take pictures of baby(s), mom, and of you cutting (trimming) the cord(s).
+If you are familiar with human microbiota, you might ask for a small swabbing from your vagina to be swept over your living baby, for the potential microbial benefits to his immune system.

 - The birth process can be completed in 5-15 minutes (the entire operation takes approx. 1 hour)